-You know when you decide to get takeaways for dinner, but you just can’t agree on what to have?
+Do you ever decide to get takeaways for dinner, but before you know it something that was meant to be simple and easy has turned into a drama because you can’t agree on what to have?!

-This happens quite often for us because we tend to have the same takeaways over and over.
+This has been happening quite a lot for us recently which I think might be because we end up having the same takeaways over and over.

-We usually alternate between a healthy asian style, or burgers (where I get mine with a lettuce bun), as we’ve deemed them the healthiest of what’s on offer.
+We usually alternate between a healthy asian style takeout or burgers (where I get mine with a lettuce bun), as we’ve deemed these the healthiest of what’s on offer near us.

-This is my second attempt at a cauliflower pizza base and it’s a far cry from the first dismal one, which involved steaming then cooling the cauliflower, which effectively stunk out the house and killed our appetites.
-Well before we’d even tasted the soggy result.
+This is my second attempt at a cauliflower pizza base and it’s a far cry from the first dismal one, which involved steaming then cooling the cauliflower, which effectively stunk out the house and killed our appetite.
+The resulting pizza was even more unappetising.

-So I put the idea of a cauliflower base into the “will attempt again one day” basket and completely forget about it.
-Until recently, when I discovered you don’t actually have to cook the cauliflower first.
+So I put the idea of a cauliflower pizza base into the “will attempt again one day” basket and completely forget about it.
+Until recently that is, when I discovered you don’t actually have to cook the cauliflower first.
 Hallelujah!

 And just like that, the ultimate guilt free pizza was born.

-The base is made by blending up cauliflower, combing flaxseed, psyllium, a few spices and a little oil and thats it!
-You then bake it for 20 minutes or so, add the toppings and return it to the oven for another 10.
+The base is made by blending up cauliflower, combing flaxseed, psyllium, chai or basil seeds, a few spices and a little oil and thats it!
+You then bake the base for 40 minutes, add the toppings and return it to the oven for another 10.

 So I created a cashew cheese to drizzle over the top.
 Cashew cheese might sound a bit time consuming to those who haven’t tried making it before, but it’s honestly just a case of soaking cashews then throwing a couple of ingredients into a blender.